rivera-lanasm/mergeconflict/content/posts/why-hugo.md

 +++
 draft = true
 date = 2022-12-18T16:48:56-05:00
-title = "Why Write with Hugo?" description = "The kind of content on this blog, and why Hugo is a good (or good enough) choice" slug = "" authors = [] tags = ["guide", "hugo"] categories = [] externalLink = "" series = []
+title = "Neovim Setup Using Lua API" description = "..." slug = ""
+authors = []
+tags = ["guide", "neovim"]
+categories = []
+externalLink = ""
+series = []
 +++

-this is a post
+This post is an addenudum to a fantastic guided [tour](https://coen.needell.org/post/neovim_for_data_science_1/) to Vim by Coen Needel.